flavian-anselmo/savannah/README.md

 ![deployment](assets/cloud_infra.png)
 ## Resources
 - Azure Container Registry
+Azure Container Registry is a private registry service for building, storing, and managing container images and related artifacts.
+In this quickstart, you create an Azure container registry instance with the Azure portal.
 - App Service
+Azure App Service is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.
+You can develop in your favorite language. (used python)
-- App service plan
+- App Service Plan
+An app service always runs in an App Service plan
 - PostgreSQL Flexible Server
+Provides a managed PostgreSQL server that allows you to focus on using PostgreSQL, instead of focusing on managing your database server
-- Web Hook For Registry
+- Web Hook (For Registry)
+Used to trigger an automatic docker image pull once there is a new image push to container registry (ACR).
+It contributes to the aspect of CI/CD

 # DataBase Schema
 ![deployment](assets/database_erd.png)